crcnum4/yconic_autonomous/uploader/README.md

-# Yconic Autonomous - Document Uploader
+# Yconic Autostart - Document Uploader

 A Next.js application for uploading and managing documents with S3 storage and MongoDB persistence.
 Supports Zoom notes, calendar data, and email archives with AI-ready processing hooks.